 This means the skills you require for modern sales and marketing operations have changed.
 This blog article will outline the skills a small business now requires from their internal marketing operations, or the marketing skills they can leverage with outsourced sales operations.

 Skills Required for Building Modern Marketing Operations (and skills you can gain with an outsourced sales team)

 Strategic Planning: The number of tactics that can be leveraged to generate leads is now endless.
 It is critical that you have a leader and strategic thinker that understand how all the pieces fit together and the ability to craft a plan so sales and marketing work together as part of an integrated, strategic plan.
 It is important to budget correctly to produce the desired results.
 It is also critical to keep your marketing efforts aligned with your sales team’s hard quotas and goals.
 Your strategic plan requires the ability to conceptualize the marketing strategy, select a course of action based on key success criteria, and determine upfront what the core KPIs of that integrated effort will be.

-It is also critical that your strategic plan has a clear understanding of how both sales and marketing can most effectively use content for both sales and marketing efforts.
+It is also critical that your strategic plan has a clear understanding of how both sales operations and marketing can most effectively use content for both sales and marketing efforts.
 Your strategic planning also needs to include a strategy for how to use content.